SalmanNA/A-Pathfinding-Visualizer/README.md

 # A-Pathfinding-Visualizer
-To run the program download the runnable jar file
+To run the program download A STAR PATHFINDING VISUALIZER.jar and run it